ghostanza/weatherbash/README.md

 This script connects to the Weather Underground API to bring weather forecasts to your command line.

 ## Basic Usage
-* The script has a default `loc` variable, this will be used by default.
+* At the top of the script file there is a `loc` variable, this will be the location used by default when a location is not specified.
 * You will need to use your own Weather Underground API key and set it as the `weather_key` value at the top of the script.
-* The default display from calling `./weather` displays your location, a brief message about the weather, the temperature, and the "feels like" temperature
+* The default display from calling `./weather` displays your default location, a brief message about the weather, the temperature, and the "feels like" temperature

 ```
 $  ./weather